Why Cold Weather Makes Bedwetting Worse

 Do not restrict total fluid intake — this tends to make things worse, not better.
 Instead, aim to front-load fluids during the day so your child is well-hydrated by mid-afternoon.
 Reduce fluid intake in the two hours before bed, particularly hot drinks like cocoa or herbal teas, which are popular in winter evenings but add unnecessary volume close to sleep.

-If you have been managing with lighter products and finding they are no longer coping in winter, moving to a higher-capacity option for the colder months is a practical, temporary adjustment — not a step backwards.
-For children who are between sizes or wetting more heavily than usual, a higher-absorbency pull-up or a taped brief may simply be the right product for the season, even if it was not needed in summer.
+If lighter products are no longer coping in winter, moving to a higher-capacity option for the colder months is a practical, temporary adjustment — not a step backwards.
+For children who are between sizes or wetting more heavily than usual, a higher-absorbency pull-up or taped brief may be the right product for the season, even if it was not needed in summer.

 Bed protection remains valuable regardless of what your child wears overnight.
-A good waterproof mattress protector and a washable or disposable bed pad on top means that on the nights when any product is exceeded, the laundry impact is manageable.
-If the volume of washing is currently wearing you down, other parents’ strategies for managing the load may be worth a look.
+A good waterproof mattress protector and a washable or disposable bed pad on top mean that on nights when any product is exceeded, laundry impact is manageable.
+If the volume of washing is wearing you down, *other parents’ strategies for managing the load* may be worth a look.

 Winter diets tend to shift towards heavier, lower-fibre foods, and physical activity levels drop.
 Constipation is a well-documented contributor to bedwetting — a full rectum places pressure on the bladder and can reduce its functional capacity.
-If your child is not passing stools regularly, addressing this first can sometimes produce a noticeable improvement in wet nights without any other changes.
-If you are unsure whether constipation is a factor, your GP can advise.
+If your child is not passing stools regularly, addressing this first can sometimes improve wet nights without other changes.
+If unsure whether constipation is a factor, your GP can advise.

-If you are using or considering a bedwetting alarm, winter can be a harder time to run it effectively.
-Cold nights tend to produce deeper, less responsive sleep, and the reluctance to get up is higher.
-This does not mean alarms do not work — for many children they do — but if you are finding your child is sleeping through the alarm entirely, the seasonal context is worth factoring in when deciding whether to continue, pause, or adjust your approach.
+If using or considering a bedwetting alarm, winter can be a harder time to run it effectively.
+Cold nights tend to produce deeper, less responsive sleep, and reluctance to get up is higher.
+This does not mean alarms do not work — for many children they do — but if your child is *sleeping through the alarm entirely*, seasonal factors should be considered when deciding whether to continue, pause, or adjust your approach.

-A seasonal increase in wet nights — particularly if it follows the pattern described above and returns to normal as weather improves — is usually not a sign that something new is wrong.
-However, there are situations where it is worth speaking to your GP or paediatrician:
+A seasonal increase in wet nights — especially if it follows the pattern described above and returns to normal as weather improves — is usually not a sign that something new is wrong.
+However, consider consulting your GP or paediatrician if:

 – The wetting has increased dramatically and suddenly, not gradually with the cold